Asphalt vs. Concrete Cost: What’s the Difference?

 Asphalt vs. Concrete Cost for Parking Lots

-Here are some reasons why asphalt may be a better option for parking lots than concrete:
+Here are a few reasons why asphalt may be the better option for parking lots:

-• Stronger resilience to sudden temperature changes, especially in colder climates, so fewer repairs are required
+• Better resilience to sudden temperature changes, particularly in colder climates, helping asphalt surfaces withstand cracking and other damage with fewer repairs.

 Concrete for parking lots can be considered if your region doesn’t have extreme weather conditions (too hot or cold) or if you can’t commit to regular asphalt maintenance.
 Since concrete lasts longer than asphalt, this may be a better option for commercial districts that want to worry less about parking lot maintenance.